-Welcome to the launch of “Dear Guy,” TED’s new advice column from NYC psychologist Guy Winch.
+Welcome to “Dear Guy,” TED’s advice column from NYC psychologist Guy Winch.
 You may know him because of his three thoughtful, helpful TED Talks (on emotional first aid, heartbreak, and work burnout).
-Or through his TED book about heartbreak, or his preview advice column in November.
-Twice a month, he’ll be answering your most pressing questions about life — whether it’s about your relationships, your job (or jobs), your family (or families), your passions, worries, fears, and more.
+Or through his TED book about heartbreak, or his preview advice column.
+Twice a month, he’ll answer your most pressing questions about your relationships, your job (or jobs), your family (or families), your passions, worries, fears, and more.
 Please send your questions to firstname.lastname@example.org; to read his previous columns, go here.

 I live with a tremendous amount of guilt, and I am hoping you can help guide me to the path of the righteous.

 I make plans with the best intentions, but then I cancel them.
 I also take great joy in people cancelling on me.
 My excuses are of the garden variety: I don’t feel well (I feel fine), working late (I leave the office at 6PM like clockwork), need to wait at home for the cable guy (I cut the cord years ago).

 What makes me do this?
 I think it’s because I live at the intersection of introvert and extrovert.
 Extrovert Me has every intention of showing up.
 I am that bubbly, whimsical, personality-forward person.
 However, as the date for the plans get close — usually on the Monday of the week they’re to happen — Introvert Me starts the cancellation process in my head.